 The areoles produce these strange ‘raffia-like” spines which is where the common name of this variety comes from.
 This plant has slightly raised tubercles but there is also a “tubercled type” of this variety whose tubercles are even more raised.
 This cactus areoles produces tiny glochids which differ from the wool in Mammillaria species.
 Glochids, which are also produced by Opuntia species (Prickly Pear) are a real pain to remove if you get them stuck in your fingers.

-There isn’t much online about this cactus, but I will continue adding photos as time goes by I will try and give as much information as I can from my experience.
+There isn’t much online about this cactus, but I will continue adding photos as time goes by and give as much information as I can from my experience.
 The Tephrocactus articulatus var. papyracanthus seems to be very easy to grow.

 I hope you enjoyed this page and maybe found it useful.
 If you have any comments, questions or suggestions, I would like to hear from you.
 Please click on “like” if you visited this page.
 It helps us bloggers stay motivated. 🙂 You can check out the links below for further reading.
 The links take you directly to the genus and species of this plant.